froemken/ext-kickstarter/Documentation/Commands/Index.rst

 make:command
 ============

-This command will create a new Command class.
+This command will create a new  Console Command (CLI) class.

+See the official documentation for more information on  `Console commands (CLI) <https://docs.typo3.org/permalink/t3coreapi:symfony-console-commands>`_.

 You will find the new file in directory ``Classes/Command/*``.